esaiiisayy/I.M.-Final-Project/README.md

 ## Portfolio Overview
 - An introduction to me and my approach as a developer
-- A dedicated section showcasing my projects, each with detailed descriptions
+- A dedicated section showcasing my projects, each with descriptions

 ## Featured Projects